GlobalNamesArchitecture/tag_along/README.md

 start and end offsets.
 This gem places arbitrary markup tags surrounding the fragments.

 Gem works with UTF-8 and ASCII7 texts.
+It is quite fast and allows to tag 4MB of text in one second on 2.7GHz processor.

 Installation
 ------------